-Pharmaceutical research and development is a timely and costly endeavor.
-Pharmaceutical companies can spend billions of dollars and an average of 10 years testing their product.
-Because of this, many pharmaceutical companies do not want to spend the time or effort in creating a functioning contact center for themselves.
+Pharmaceutical research and the drug development process is a timely and costly endeavor.
+Pharma companies can spend billions of dollars and an average of 10 years testing their product.
+Because of this, many in the pharmaceutical industry do not want to spend the time or effort in creating a functioning contact center for themselves.
 Instead, they need to focus on spending for research and tracking development.
 While an outsourcer handles answering customer’s calls or filing documentation for the company, the pharmaceutical company can work in getting their product to the market quicker instead of investing in tedious but necessary work.
-Patients are not looking to overcomplicate the process of obtaining their medication and overall quality of health.
+Patients are not looking to overcomplicate the process of obtaining their medication and overall better quality of health.
 Outsourced contact centers can help facilitate that process.

-It’s understandable that pharmaceutical companies aren’t the experts at document sorting, scanning, and filing.
+It’s understandable that big pharmaceutical companies aren’t the experts at document sorting, scanning, and filing.
 They are primarily focused on taking care of patients’ health and the public’s well-being, which is a major responsibility.
-However, producing and distributing medicine involves a lot of back-office processing as well.
-Performing these tasks in-house is surely an option, but by outsourcing, the company can trust that the information of their company and their patients are both meticulously protected and properly handled.
+However, in the pharma industry producing and distributing medicine involves a lot of back-office processing as well.
+Performing these tasks in-house is surely an option, but with pharmaceutical outsourcing, the company can trust that the information of their company and their patients are both meticulously protected and properly handled.
 Pharmaceutical companies obtain highly sensitive information from their consumers and this is important to them.
 Outsourced contact centers provide the services needed to handle all of this information and paperwork so that companies can focus on their core competencies.

-Outsourcing can have a positive impact on both the company’s spending and profit.
+Strategic outsourcing can have a positive impact on both the company’s spending and profit.
 In-house contact centers are typically more costly than outsourced ones.
 Not only are proper facilities, employee accommodations, and training necessary, but some overhead costs may occur.
-Overhead costs are inevitable, but the company will already be saving by outsourcing and not worrying about the costs related to contact centers.
-Consequently, the company won’t risk losing purchasers and can continue to improve medications both already in the market and those in clinical trials.
+Overhead costs are inevitable, but the company will already be saving by using an outsourcing service provider and not worrying about the costs related to contact centers.
+Consequently, the company won’t risk losing purchasers, can continue to focus on new drug development and improve medications both already in the market and those in clinical trials.